michalina3/michalina3/README.md

 <h1 align="center">Hi 👋, I'm Michalina</h1>
-<h3 align="center">I am a Junior QA engineer from Wrocław.
+<h3 align="center">I am a Junior QA engineer from Poland.
 I am eager to continuously develop my skills by participating in various initiatives and projects.
 My goal is to enhance my abilities as a QA professional and apply my knowledge and expertise towards achieving success.
 Here, I will showcase my activities related to skill development for you to review.</h3>

 - 🌱 I’m currently learning **Selenium, Postman, Java, JavaScript**